-- 7.1 Changing Patterns: Undertake a science-driven comprehensive long-term evaluation of the likely impact of climate change on Basin inflows and drought frequency and severity to assess water availability in the decades to come. - 7.2 Water Storage: Additions to the number and capacity of dam storages across the Basin to address water scarcity now and into the future. - 7.3 Flow Redirection: Investigation of mechanisms to redirect flow from northern river systems into the Murray Darling catchment.
+- 7.1.
+Changing Patterns: Undertake a science-driven comprehensive long-term evaluation of the likely impact of climate change on Basin inflows and drought frequency and severity to assess water availability in the decades to come. - 7.2 Water Storage: Additions to the number and capacity of dam storages across the Basin to address water scarcity now and into the future. - 7.3 Flow Redirection: Investigation of mechanisms to redirect flow from northern river systems into the Murray Darling catchment. - 7.4 Agricultural Adaption: That the Federal Government drive agricultural research, innovation and adaptation to ensure the sustainability of industry in a more water scarce environment.